chaisemartinPackages/did_multiplegt_dyn/vignettes/vignette_1.md

 </table>

 ### Part II: Data Adjustment
-We need to partition the $(g,t)$ cells in our data according to whether and when they switch treatment.
+We need to partition the groups in our data according to whether and when they switch treatment.
 Keep in mind that the outcome is observable every 4 periods.
 We need to generate a variable at the (g,t) level through which we can earmark not-yet-switchers and switchers in either a non-missing period or 1, 2, or 3 periods after a non-missing period.
 We will use the values of this variable to run `did_multiplegt_dyn` on subsets of our data.
 To define this partition, we can move along the following steps.

 #### a) Identify whether treatment has changed within each group